sredkar12/machineservices/README.md

 I have created  the project using the spring boot initializer .

-The @Pattern validation validates for both a new device ( all 3 fields ) and also indivual fields when a search is done by say - serialnumber or machinecode.
+The @Pattern validation validates for both a new device ( all 3 fields ) and also individual fields when a search is done by say - serialnumber or machinecode.

 I have written a Customized error handler for a customized error to be returned .